 - Callback interface: Java interface file that defines the callback methods.
 You do not explicitly implement this file yourself; rather, the jwsc Ant task automatically generates an implementation of the interface.
 The implementation simply passes a message from the target Web Service back to the client Web Service.
-The generated Web Service is deployed to the same WebLogic Server that hosts the client Web Service. - JWS file that implements the target Web Service: The target Web Service includes one or more standard operations that invoke a method defined in the callback interface; this method in turn sends a message back to the client Web Service that originally invoked the operation of the target Web Service.

-• JWS file that implements the client Web Service: The client Web Service invokes an operation of the target Web Service.
+The generated Web Service is deployed to the same WebLogic Server that hosts the client Web Service. - JWS file that implements the target Web Service: The target Web Service includes one or more standard operations that invoke a method defined in the callback interface; this method in turn sends a message back to the client Web Service that originally invoked the operation of the target Web Service. - JWS file that implements the client Web Service: The client Web Service invokes an operation of the target Web Service.
 This Web Service includes one or more methods that specify what the client should do when it receives a callback message back from the target Web Service via a callback method.

-See "Using Callbacks to Notify Clients of Events" in Programming Advanced Features of WebLogic Web Services Using JAX-RPC for additional overview and procedural information about programming callbacks.
+See "Using Callbacks to Notify Clients of Events" in Oracle Fusion Middleware Programming Advanced Features of JAX-RPC Web Services for Oracle WebLogic Server for additional overview and procedural information about programming callbacks.